November 7, 2014

 Let’s start with the good news – with no criminal record, being bonded as part of an employment requirement should be no problem.
 This pre-employment screening question is used to rule out potential employees with convictions, specifically for theft and fraud.
 Insurance companies believe this information helps them to determine if employees are likely to steal or conduct any other wrongful acts against a company.
 In the event of loss relating to a bonded employee, the company is insured for the value of the loss.

-Positions that require employees to be bonded include those that require employees to handle cash or valuable company information, credit card or banking information, access to homes or company premises, as well as customer service positions.
+Positions that require employees to be bonded include those that require employees to handle cash or valuable company information, credit card or banking information, access to homes or company premises, as well as customer service positions.Here are the steps you need to take to make sure a criminal record will not prevent you from being bonded and gainfully employed.

 1. Start off with a Criminal Record Check, which will require fingerprinting.

-2. Note that as of July 1, 2014, electronic finger prints are required as part of a Criminal Record Check.
+2. Note that as of July 1, 2014, electronic fingerprints are required as part of a Criminal Record Check.

 3. Apply for a Record Suspension.
-This granted by the Parole Board of Canada (PBC) but it involves a lot of paperwork.
+This is granted by the Parole Board of Canada (PBC) but it involves a lot of paperwork.

 4. Get professional help with the Record Suspension application process since approximately 40% of applications are rejected for review by the PBC, as shown in a graph of their latest statistics.